The Weinstein Company has been engaged in an active sale process in the hopes of preserving assets and jobs

-The Weinstein Company was reportedly in talks to sell for $500m, however these have since collapsed.
+The Weinstein Company was reportedly in talks to sell for USD500m, however these have since collapsed.

 The LA Times, and several other US outlets, published the following statement: “The Weinstein Company has been engaged in an active sale process in the hopes of preserving assets and jobs… those discussions concluded without a signed agreement.”

-The statement continued: “While we recognize that this is an extremely unfortunate outcome for our employees, our creditors and any victims, the Board has no choice but to pursue the only viable option to maximize the company's remaining value: an orderly bankruptcy process.”
+The statement continued: “While we recognise that this is an extremely unfortunate outcome for our employees, our creditors and any victims, the board has no choice but to pursue the only viable option to maximise the company's remaining value: an orderly bankruptcy process.”